vivaria/edisonrul.ing/docs/source/cards/c/coach-goblin.md

 ### Card Rulings

-●You have to show your opponent the card that you return to the bottom of your Deck.
+*   You have to show your opponent the card that you return to the bottom of your Deck.